hogeschool/Software-Construction/Workshop - Refactoring/02_clean_code.md

 #### Activity
 - Read the article [How to Write Beautiful Python Code With PEP 8](https://realpython.com/python-pep8) with your team
 - Choose at least **two conventions** you did not yet use, but that would add the the quality of your code
-- Look at the CargoHub API code and adjust some styling together
+- Look at the project API code and adjust some styling together
 - Apply these conventions during the current coding cycle
 - Reflect on its benefits after the cycle